top of page

 Mentorship

 We know from our own experiences and from speaking with other artists that mentorship is a major gap within theatre companies in Victoria.
 Mentorship is crucial for early-career artists in developing their craft and making connections to advance their career, and we are excited to pair each participant with a paid mentor who identifies as IBPoC.
-The mentor will support the artist in a focus area of the artist’s choice; for example, dramaturgy, directing, acting, choreography, costume, set, and/or lighting design, self-production, marketing, production design, grant-writing, live streaming & digital platforms, etc. The participating artist will have 8 hours of collaboration time with the mentor (2 hours per week for 4 weeks, or otherwise distributed, to be agreed on by the mentor and the artist).
+The mentor will support the artist in a focus area of the artist’s choice; for example, dramaturgy, directing, acting, choreography, costume, set, and/or lighting design, self-production, marketing, production design, grant-writing, live streaming & digital platforms, etc. The participating artist will have 8 hours of collaboration time with the mentor over the course of the residency and how the collaboration time is distributed is to be agreed on by the mentor and the artist.

 Presentation of Work